 We realize some parents, particularly of first-time campers, may want to drive their children to Opening Day.
 Those families should arrive at the campgrounds between 11:00 AM and 12:00 PM.

 Any campers flying in will be met at the Austin/Bergstrom International Airport.
 Camper flights must arrive between 9:00 AM and 12:00 PM on the Opening Day of their session; departing flights must leave between 9:00 AM and 12:00 PM on their Closing Day.
-Transportation to and from the Austin airport will be provided for free, so long as flights arrive and depart at required times Click here for more information.
+Transportation to and from the Austin airport will be provided for a small fee, so long as flights arrive and depart at required times Click here for more information.

 We will organize group flights with a staff member from Miami and Los Angeles, depending on the number of campers registered.
 If you’re interested in sending your child on a group flight, please contact the camp office before you make your flight arrangements.

 If you would like to send your child on a plane alone, be sure to familiarize yourself with the airline’s unaccompanied minor policies.
 Be sure also to keep us informed of your plans, so we can arrange with the airline to pick up your child without issue.
 We will call you several days before Opening Day to give you the name of the staff member meeting your camper.

 Your camper will be all set for the season once the above has been covered….BUT here are a few optional choices you could consider doing before the summer starts:

 - If your camper is nervous about their first session at camp, be sure to talk about how fun it will be and how much they have to look forward to!
 (This can be of great help in preventing homesickness.)

 - On the occasion that a cabin is split into two, campers may want to send in a bunkmate request form; fill these out in your My CYJ account.